Call for Proposals: 2018 Annual Meeting

 - All sessions will be 30, 60, or 75 minutes in length.
 (HEDs Up sessions will include five 10-minute presentations within a 75-minute session.)
 With the exception of the 10-minute presentation, all sessions must include opportunities for dialogue with participants.
 Please allow time for participants to share their expertise and experiences and incorporate time for activities such as dialogue, reflection, and sharing.

 In addition to proposals for the Annual Meeting (presentation on Thursday or Friday), we are seeking proposals for the ePortfolio Forum—“ePortfolios and the American Dream: Empowering Students’ Ownership of Their Future”—held on Saturday, January 27.
-Please indicate on the Proposal Submission Form if the proposal is for the ePortfolio Forum only.
 The Forum will showcase three tracks:

 - The ePortfolio Practice Track will offer information on best practices regarding how to employ ePortfolios to their greatest impact.